Plug-in electric vehicles in Malaysia

 As of December 2021, there were around 31,000 electric vehicles registered in Malaysia.
 As of 2021, about 0.05% of new cars sold in Malaysia were electric.

 Government policy

 As of January 2022, electric vehicles are exempt from Malaysian road taxes.

 As of 2022, electric vehicles are exempt from all import duties.

 As of 8 February 2023, the Malaysian Ministry of International Trade and Industry (MITI) announced that Tesla has been given approval to establish its presence in the country.

 Charging stations

 As of October 2021, there were 251 public charging stations in Malaysia.
 As of August 2021, there were 9 public DC charging stations in Malaysia.

 As of 2022, the government offers subsidies of up to RM2,500 for charging station installations.

+In February 2024, Melaka state has 118 charging bays.